-For the cargo vapour emission control systems intended to undergo a Classification Survey during
+For the cargo vapour emission control systems intended to undergo a Classification Survey during construction, the following plans and information in triplicate are to be submitted to the Society before the work is commenced.

 - (1) Cargo vapour piping diagram - (2) Wiring diagram and detail construction of cargo tank gauging systems, overfill control systems, pressure control systems and oxygen concentration indicator(if fitted) - (3) Calculations associated with maximum allowable cargo transfer rate and PV valve capacity - (4) Calculations for overfill settings. - (5) Instruction manual for cargo vapour emission control systems in accordance with 207.